jspillers/char_test/README.md

 This is a little test bed for trying out various detection and transcoding strategies.
 The problem I was solving had to do with user uploaded CSV or TXT files for importing data into an app.
-Due to the way excel handles CSVs, I fully expected to need to deal with at least UTF-16LE files with a BOM (byte order marker) and various flavors of ISO-8859.
+Due to the way excel handles CSVs, I fully expected to deal with UTF-16LE files with a BOM (byte order marker) and/or various flavors of ISO-8859.
 In a perfect world you would just specify that all files must be valid UTF-8, but most **developers** don't really understand what UTF-8 is let alone your average user!
 You can't expect a user to do anything more than hit export on excel and dump the resulting mess into your uploader.